 404 High-Density Adhesive Filler is an epoxy thickening additive.
 We developed it for maximum physical adhesive properties in hardware bonding, or anywhere that high-cyclic loads are anticipated.
 Blended with epoxy, it makes an excellent gap filler or structural fillets.
 Use this filler wherever you need an especially strong bond.
 You can blend it into any WEST SYSTEM 105 Resin/20X Hardener combination, G/flex Epoxy 650, or G/5 Five-Minute Adhesive.

 VIDEO: How to Guide for Adding Fillers to Epoxy

 We recommend 404 High-Density filler as the most cost-effective and easiest-to-use filler for hardware/stud bonding.
-Even small amounts of High-Density adhesive filler help in reducing creep in the epoxy.
-We recommend a moderately loose slurry, the epoxy should be thick enough to stay in a horizontal hole but not overfilled.
-Too high a loading of 404 can result in possible air entrapment.
-Chopped glass fiber or carbon fiber can be added to the mix to increase the load carrying capability, but the additional cost and application difficulty are usually not worth it.
+Even small amounts of this adhesive filler help reduce creep in the epoxy.
+Mix this filler into liquid epoxy to create a moderately loose slurry.
+It should be thick enough to stay in a horizontal hole, but not too thick.
+Blending too much filler into epoxy can trap air.

-Read more about bonding hardware with High-Density filler at Epoxyworks.com
+Read more about bonding hardware with WEST SYSTEM epoxy at Epoxyworks.com

 VIDEO: Journey Everyday offers an excellent demonstration of filling holes with 105 Resin/205 Fast Hardener thickened with 404 High-Density Adhesive Filler.